yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 In this section, you will provision a Cosmos DB account, a Cosmos DB Database and a Cosmos DB collection that will be used to collect ticket orders.

-1. In the Azure portal, select +Create a resource, Databases, then select Azure Cosmos DB.
+1. In the Azure portal, select +Create a resource, Databases, then select **Azure Cosmos DB**s.

     ![In the Azure Portal, New pane, in the left column, Databases is circled.
 In the side pane, Azure Cosmos DB (Quickstart tutorial) is circled.](media/create-cosmos-db-resource.png "Azure Portal, Create Resource Database Pane")

 2. On the Azure Cosmos DB blade, enter the following:

     a.
-ID: Enter a unique value, such as contosoeventsdb-SUFFIX
+Subscription: Select your subscription.

     b.
-API: Select SQL.
+Resource group: Select Use existing, and select the hands-on-labs resource group previously created.

     c.
-Subscription: Select your subscription.
+ID: Enter a unique value, such as **contosoeventsdb-SUFFIX**

     d.
-Resource group: Select Use existing, and select the hands-on-labs resource group previously created.
+API: Select **Core (SQL)**.

     e.
 Location: Select the location used for the hands-on-lab resource group.
 If this location is not available, select one close to that location that is available.

     f.
-Select Review + create.
+Select **Review + create**.

     ![In the Azure Cosmos DB blade, fields are set to the previously defined settings.](media/cosmos-db-create-settings.png "Azure Cosmos DB blade")

     g.
-Select Create to provision the Cosmos DB after the validation has passed.
+Select **Create** to provision the Cosmos DB after the validation has passed.

 3. When the Cosmos DB account is ready, navigate to the hands-on-labs Resource Group, and select your Cosmos DB account from the list.

     ![In the Resource Group pane, under Name, the contosoeventsdb-SUFFIX Azure Cosmos DB account is circled.](media/image60.png "Resource Group pane")

-4. On the Cosmos DB account blade, under Collections in the side menu, select Browse.
+4. On the Cosmos DB account blade, under Collections in the side menu, select **Browse**.

     ![In the Cosmos DB account blade, Collections section, Browse is circled.](media/image61.png "Cosmos DB account blade")